Go Back

 • 1 cup fermented vegetables such as kimchi or fermented cabbage, chopped

-• 2 cups shredded cooked chicken use leftover roast or cooked chicken
+• 2 cups shredded cooked chicken leftover roast chicken works well

 • 1 lemon lemon for squeezing at the end